ionos-cloud/knife-ionos-cloud/docs/subcommands/flowlog_delete.md

         the ID of the data center (required)

     type: --type FLOWLOG_TYPE, -t FLOWLOG_TYPE
-        the object to which the flow log will be attached (required)
+        the object to which the Flow Log will be attached (required)

     server_id: --server-id SERVER_ID, -S SERVER_ID
         the ID of the server